opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 GET _plugins/_ml/tasks/your_task_id
 ```

-Once the agent has completed execution, you should see the following response:
+Once the agent has completed execution, you should receive the following response:

 ```json
 {